Bundesamt für Seeschifffahrt und Hydrographie (Standort Rostock)

 - Contact point ship recycling

-Ship Recycling Convention will set global standards
+Ship Recycling Convention sets global standards

 EU Regulation already implements some of the requirements